BrianDeGuzmanPhilips/Cambridge-Experience-Lab/README.md

 ## Starting up the hardware on the 6th Floor

-There's a Media Wall Basic instruction in the repo [here](CX%20Media%20Wall%20Basic%20Instr_02-2021.pdf).
+Here's a Media Wall Basic instruction in the repo [here](CX%20Media%20Wall%20Basic%20Instr_02-2021.pdf).

+## Reading Prerequisites

+### Technical Diagram of Software

+Here's a [technical diagram/ overview](CambridgeExperienceLabTechnicalFindings.pdf) of the software and it's subsequent parts.

-## Prerequisites
+## Software Prerequisites

 ### Check if you have Node installed